Prosecutors: 16-year-old charged in crash that killed Uber passenger ‘knew he wasn’t allowed to drive’

 The person who was ejected from the vehicle suffered multiple injuries, but survived.

 The passenger that remained in the Pontiac was taken to a hospital, where she later died.
-She was later identified as 22-year-old Cristina Marlyn Hernandez of Milwaukee.
+She was later identified as 22-year-old Marlyn Hernandez of Milwaukee.